 - Select one of the three texts for all students to read, analyze, and discuss.
 Provide links to the other two so that students can do additional reading if desired. - Have all students read, analyze, and discuss all three texts (or two of the three) in a more extended instructional time sequence. - Place students in "expert groups" and have them read and analyze one of the three texts.
 Then have students "jigsaw' into cross-text discussion groups to share and compare what they have learned from the text each has read.
 [Note: students might be grouped by reading level and assigned texts based on their complexity/difficulty.]

-Text Set I includes three texts that can be used to provide initial background information about PEDs in sports, the history of PEDs in sports, and information about the most used PEDs in sports.
+Text Set I includes three texts that can be used to provide initial background information about immigration, immigration history, and immigration policy in the United States.

-TEXT 1.1: "WHAT ARE PERFORMANCE-ENHANCING DRUGS?"
+TEXT 1.1: "HISTORICAL OVERVIEW OF IMMIGRATION"